gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## setDisplayName(String)
-Sets the Display Name of the Integration.
+Sets the display name of the integration.<br>
 This is the name that will appear in the Git Integration for Jira app repositories list.

 `GIJFacade.createIntegration()`: Optional.
-Is autogenerated by default.
+Autogenerated by default.
 <br>
 `GIJFacade.updateIntegration()`: Optional.